Market & comparison education

 What to do next

-For "What to check when review language shapes your app decision", choose one low-pressure action: use similar lighting before comparing progress photos.
-Use the related Orena guide for "What to check when review language shapes your app decision" when you want app support for that action.
-The useful signal for "What to check when review language shapes your app decision" is whether the reader can notice whether the article is making a smaller action clearer with less uncertainty.
+For "Buyer criteria: review language", choose one low-pressure action: use similar lighting before comparing progress photos.
+Use the related Orena guide for "Buyer criteria: review language" when you want app support for that action.
+The useful signal for "Buyer criteria: review language" is whether the reader can notice whether the article is making a smaller action clearer with less uncertainty.

 Evidence boundary